Paul Manafort Sentenced To A Total Of 7.5 Years In Prison

 “He served to undermine — not promote — American ideals of honesty, transparency and playing by the rules,” he said.

-Last week, Manafort was sentenced in Virginia by Judge T. S. Ellis III on eight felony counts of tax evasion, bank fraud and failure to disclose foreign bank accounts.
+Last week, Manafort was sentenced in Virginia — by Judge T. S. Ellis III — on eight felony counts of tax evasion, bank fraud, and failure to disclose foreign bank accounts.
 He was given what many saw as an overly-lenient sentence of 47 months in prison.
 Jackson said that her sentence had nothing to do with the one imposed by a previous court.

 “What is happening today is not and cannot be a review and a revision by a sentence imposed by another court,” Judge Jackson said.

-Manafort is the fifth person to be sentenced associated with Robert Mueller’s investigation.
+Manafort is the fifth person to be sentenced in association with Robert Mueller’s investigation.
 Trump has repeatedly criticized the investigation into Manafort, saying that his former campaign manager is being treated like a greater criminal than Al Capone.

 Looking back on history, who was treated worse, Alfonse Capone, legendary mob boss, killer and “Public Enemy Number One,” or Paul Manafort, political operative & Reagan/Dole darling, now serving solitary confinement – although convicted of nothing?
 Where is the Russian Collusion?